 A boiler, contrastingly, can heat water that is used to warm the home and give you hot water.
 A particular type of boiler can heat the water to the point it turns into steam.
 The steam will heat the water for the home but can also be distributed throughout the home and provide heat through radiators.
 A boiler can also heat the air in a forced air heating system, or heat the floor in a radiant heating system.
 Boilers are very versatile heating systems that supply great comfort during the winter season.
 Newer boilers are also very energy efficient.

 Need help deciding which water heating system is right for you?
-Call Service Experts Heating & Air Conditioning in Columbus today and we’ll come out and provide you a free in-home estimate.
+Call Stevenson Service Experts in Columbus today and we’ll come out and provide you a free in-home estimate.